marcosValle/defmon/README.md

 # DefMon - Deface Monitor
-* Recursively crawls a website given a start url and a list of allowed domains
+* Recursively crawl a website given a start url and a list of allowed domains using scrapy
 * For each link found, store the hash of the page content in a MongoDB and look for a group of wordlists in this content
 * If the page has been checked before (ie, its hash is in the db), DefMon will first check only the hashes due to performance issues
 * Only if the hashes are not identical look for defacement indicators